agriculturedev/guben-cockpit/README.md

 | Email | varchar(100) | User's email address |

 ### Booking Table
+The Bookable Table is used to save Ids from the Biletado Booking Platform, to display the bookings for public or private use.

 | Column Name | Type | Description |
 |-------------|------|-------------|